 Michael Morpurgo contributed a feature to the Sunday Telegraph (June 29, 2014).
 ‘They are gone.
 Yet if ever a generation should be remembered it is this one.’
 Morpurgo then developed his thesis to the effect: ‘But we do not remember them.
 Only their names are known to us now.
 Each will have had his own story, but many of their stories have died with them, unknown forever… we did not and can not know them’.
 Yes we can, and the concerned parishioners of Powerstock have done so.

 In November 2013 a pledge was made that one year hence, at the Centenary Remembrance Sunday, the parish’s long forgotten servicemen would be both known and remembered.
-A book would be written, A Dorset Parish Remembers 1914- 1919, so that in future, when the parishioners said “we will remember them”, they would mean it.
+A book has been written, A Dorset Parish Remembers 1914- 1919, so that in future, when the parishioners say “we will remember them”, they would mean it.

 The call went out through the valleys asking volunteers to come forward to adopt one of the lost eleven with a view to writing a short chapter on each man’s life and death.
 The result was the recruitment of 17 researchers- cum- writers, only one of whom had previously written a book.
 There were farmers, a musician, a former soldier and sailors, retired and serving teachers, a journalist and the owner of holiday accommodation.
 There are also two original, bespoke war poems, bound to bring tears to a duchess’s eyes.